ElPainis/Fly-E3-Pro-v3/README.md

 # ⚠️⚙️ Sovol SV06/+ Fly-E3-PRO-V3 conversion ⚙️⚠️

-This branch contains the Klipper configuration and firmware for the **Sovol SV06** 3D printer.
+This branch contains guide for the hardwareconversion for the Fly-E3-PRO-V3 & Klipper firmware for the **Sovol SV06** 3D printer.

 | Printer                                                         | Branch                                                                                    |
 | --------------------------------------------------------------- | ----------------------------------------------------------------------------------------- |